-Fanconi syndrome is a condition that affects how your kidneys reabsorb certain essential substances.
-As a result, the substances exit your body through your pee.
+Fanconi syndrome affects how your kidneys reabsorb certain essential substances.
+The substances your body needs leave your body through your pee.
+You may get it from a biological parent or acquire it.
 Symptoms include peeing a lot, drinking more than usual, bone pain and muscle weakness.
-Fanconi syndrome treatment depends on its underlying cause.
+Treatment depends on the cause.

 Advertisement